HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 !!! example

     ```
-    dxclient livesync pull-theme -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -themePath <themePath> -themeName <themeName>
+    dxclient livesync pull-theme -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -themePath <themePath> -themeName <themeSystemName>
     ```

 ### Limitations & Troubleshooting

 1. This command does not register or unregister themes.
 For that, use [Deploy Themes](./themes.md#deploy-theme) or [Undeploy Themes](./themes.md#undeploy-theme) commands.
-2. LiveSync Push Theme is currently only intended 1 developer working on 1 theme.
-Concurrent usage of this command (for example, two developers working on the same theme) or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), causes it to overwrite each user's changes.
+2. LiveSync Push Theme is currently only intended for 1 developer working on 1 theme.
+Concurrent usage of this command or using it along with [Theme Editor](../../../../build_sites/themes_skins/customizing_theme/theme_editor_portlet.md), is not supported.
-3. Do not use this as a collaboration tool with several users modifying a single theme at the same time.
-4. Conflict Detection and Resolutions are not possible.
+3. Conflict Detection and Resolutions are not possible.
-5. Do not trigger the LiveSync commands inside the target local theme path.
-Triggering the live sync commands corrupts the server-side theme folder.
+4. Do not trigger the LiveSync commands inside the target local theme path.
+Always provide the absolute or relative path as input for `-themePath`.
-6. Uploading files of the same name with different cases is not supported (for example, sample-file.txt and sample-FILE.txt), especially when working on devices with different OS.
-Forcibly doing this may cause theme corruption and corrupts pull-theme action and erase local data.
-To resolve this, identify the last uploaded file or corrupted file that caused this issue in the server copy and delete it to have both push and pull working properly again.
+5. Case-Sensitivity for file and folder naming are not supported.
-7. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.
+6. In any case, if the real-time sync of Theme during the push command gets disrupted, disconnect and reconnect again.
-8. It is not recommended to use this on production server.
+7. It is not recommended to use livesync on production server.